What Are Business Grants & Are They Taxable?

 - State & Local Government Grants: State and local government entities have their own grant programs to give financial assistance to local businesses.

 - Small Business Grants For Women: Small businesses owned by women are often underserved when it comes to obtaining capital.
-This is why some grantmakers issue grants solely to female-owned small businesses.
+This is why some grantmakers issue grants for female-owned small businesses specifically.

 - Small Business Grants For Minorities: Another underserved group is minorities.
 Fortunately, there are a number of small business grants available exclusively for minority-owned businesses.